-Importers and downstream users must follow all the precautions deriving from the above information to ensure safe transportation, use and disposal of chemicals.
+Importers and downstream users must follow all the precautions deriving from the above information to ensure safe transportation, use, and disposal of chemicals.

-Summarizing, a chemical industry needs to register in ECHA platform before introducing its product in the market.
-This means that the industry should compile a folder including all the appropriate safety and toxicological data and submit it to ECHA.
-Upon completion of folder inspection, the manufacturer of chemical can be granted permission for chemical substance commercialization.
-If this procedure has been already performed by another manufacturer and ECHA platform contains all the appropriate for tonnage band data, manufacturer should send an access letter to ECHA asking for these data.
-ECHA will help the new manufacturer of chemical substance to get in contact with manufacturer or manufacturers who have first uploaded the folder.
-The new manufacturer will pay a fee and get the data of the folder which they should keep in their facilities and use them for compiling the Safety Data Sheet (SDS) of the chemical substance.
+To summarize, a chemical must be registered in ECHA platform before its commercialization.
+Thus, the industry produces a chemical should compile a dossier including all the appropriate safety and toxicological data and submit it to ECHA.
+Upon completion of dossier inspection, the producer of chemical can be granted permission for its commercialization.
+In case that this procedure has been already performed by another producer (registrant) and the ECHA platform contains all the appropriate data about the chemical, only an access letter must be sent to ECHA asking for this information.
+ECHA will help to get in contact with the registrant first uploaded these data.
+The producer will pay a fee to registrant and get access to the dossier of the substance.
+The data must be kept in his facilities and be used for compiling the Safety Data Sheet (SDS) of the chemical substance.

-Reviewing the ECHA registration procedure, a question arose if the same procedure should be followed for the commercialization of chemical substances recovered from wastewater.
+Reviewing the ECHA registration procedure, the question that arose was whether the same procedure should be followed for the commercialization of chemical substances recovered from wastewater.